webqit/oohtml/README.md

 <!-- /BADGES -->

-[Object-Oriented HTML (OOHTML)](https://webqit.io/tooling/oohtml) is a suite of new DOM features that specifically facilitates writing modular HTML, CSS, and JavaScript *natively* and *more conveniently*.
-It addresses a number of limitions inherent with existing conventions and welcomes much of the paradigms associated with modern UI development.
+[Object-Oriented HTML (OOHTML)](https://webqit.io/tooling/oohtml) is a suite of new DOM features that particularly facilitates writing modular HTML, CSS, and JavaScript *natively* and *more conveniently*.
+It addresses a number of limitions inherent to existing conventions, and welcomes much of the paradigms associated with modern UI development.

 > OOHTML is being proposed as a [W3C standard at the Web Platform Incubator Community Group](https://discourse.wicg.io/t/proposal-chtml/4716).
 Consider bringing your ideas to the discussion.

 > [Visit project homepage](https://webqit.io/tooling/oohtml).

-## New Foundational Features
+## Low-Level Features
 OOHTML brings certain new features to native web languages to make common UI design terminologies possible natively.

-+ **Modular Naming and APIs** - *Naming and finding things is hard; modular design makes it easier!* But while the modular design thinking requires that we keep design decisions to small-sized scopes, HTML's naming system has only the idea of one global scope.
-We practically have to work agaisnt the globally-scoped nature of CSS selectors and IDs to try to have a modular markup and we end up in terrible *hacks* and much naming wars, or at best, clunky naming conventions like [BEM](https://getbem.com).
-OOHTML addresses this design and architectural difficulty using the [Namespaced HTML Specification](https://webqit.io/tooling/oohtml/namespaced-html) and the [Named Templates Specification](https://webqit.io/tooling/oohtml/named-templates).
++ **Modular Naming and APIs** - *Naming and finding things* is hard; modular design makes it easier!
+But coming to HTML, we find a naming system that makes it difficult to keep things to small-sized scopes.
+There is only one global scope for IDs and CSS selectors and this kills any effort towards having a modular markup; we end up in terrible *hacks* and much naming wars, or at best, clunky naming conventions like [BEM](https://getbem.com).
+OOHTML addresses this design and architectural difficulty with two specifications that particularly facilitate modular design thinking: [Namespaced HTML](https://webqit.io/tooling/oohtml/namespaced-html) and [Named Templates](https://webqit.io/tooling/oohtml/named-templates).
 + **State and Observability** - The concept of building stateful applications and keeping track of all the moving parts have not particularly found a place among native web languages.
-Much engineering still goes into using JavaScript's change-detection mechanisms for "reactive" UI development, and everything quickly becomes too complex to reason about.
-OOHTML meets this challenge, first at the language level, with the simple [Observer API](https://webqit.io/tooling/oohtml/the-observer-api) that lets us observe JavaScript objects and arrays with total transparency; then, at the DOM level, with [The State API](https://webqit.io/tooling/oohtml/the-state-api) that implements the Observer API.
+Much engineering still goes into using JavaScript's change-detection mechanisms for "reactive" UI development, and everything quickly becomes very complex to reason about.
+OOHTML addresses this challenge, first at the language level, with the [Observer API](https://webqit.io/tooling/oohtml/the-observer-api); then, at the DOM level, with [The State API](https://webqit.io/tooling/oohtml/the-state-api) that implements the Observer API.

-## New Syntactic Sugar
+## Higher-Level Features
-OOHTML provides features that offer *syntactic sugar* over its foundational features and existing DOM APIs.
+OOHTML provides features that offer *syntactic sugar* over its low-level features and existing DOM APIs.

 + **Scoped Scripts** - Scoped Scripts is a new feature that lets us write `<script>` elements that are scoped to their immediate host elements instead of the global browser scope.
 Scoped Scripts makes it easier to apply behaviour to modular markup as they execute in the context of their host elements.
-But they are especially powerful in being able to automatically keep the UI in sync with tha state of an application as they internally implement the [Observer API](https://webqit.io/tooling/oohtml/the-observer-api).
-[Check out the details](https://webqit.io/tooling/oohtml/scoped-scripts) to learn more.
+They are especially powerful in being able to automatically keep the UI in sync with tha state of an application as they internally implement the [Observer API](https://webqit.io/tooling/oohtml/the-observer-api).
+[Visit the details](https://webqit.io/tooling/oohtml/scoped-scripts) to learn more.
 + **HTML Partials** - HTML Partials is a new templating feature that abstracts over the [Named Templates Specification](https://webqit.io/tooling/oohtml/named-templates) to provide incredibly powerful composability in the simple language of tags and attributes.
-[Check out the details](https://webqit.io/tooling/oohtml/html-partials) to learn more.
+[Visit the details](https://webqit.io/tooling/oohtml/html-partials) to learn more.

 ## Getting Started
 To add the current OOHTML polyfill to your page, follow [the installation guide](https://webqit.io/tooling/oohtml/installation).

-And what does OOHTML code look like?
-The following examples give us a glimpse of what's possible.
+The following examples give us a glimpse of what's possible with OOHTML.
 Links from these examples contain much further details.

 ### Namespaced HTML
 The following modular markup implements its IDs in namespaces: